See by:open filter

 Silicon Valley; San Francisco

-Scott Iyama is an advisor to leading technology and life science companies, and is the partner in charge of Orrick's Silicon Valley Office.
+Scott Iyama is an advisor to leading technology and life science companies.
 Scott provides tactical guidance throughout the life cycle of high growth companies and has led clients through hundreds of financings and numerous mergers, acquisitions, and partnering transactions.

 Scott is an experienced corporate lawyer who leverages his technical experience as a member of research teams at Genentech (Virology R&D) and the NASA Ames Research Center (Advanced Displays Lab) to provide a unique business and legal perspective to companies commercializing disruptive solutions in technology and healthcare.
 In recognition for such work, The Recorder named Scott one of its “Lawyers on the Fast Track” (one of 50 California attorneys whose early accomplishments indicate they will be tomorrow’s leaders).